KaMatthes/Bodyscan_variable_selection/README.md

 ```

+### `R` folder

+This folder contains all R scripts.

+  - `data.R` : prepares the data for the analysis
+  - `Bootstrapping.R` : function of the variable selection
+  - `lineareRegression.R` : functions to calculate the adjusted R-square values of the respective models

-### `analyses` folder
+### `data` folder

-This folder contains set of literate programming R scripts written either in R or in`R` flavoured `markdown`.
-The files are numbered sequentially in order in which they should be executed.
-The key parts of this folder include:
+This folder contains the data.
+  - `datcomb.csv` : contains,  body scan variable